mjkoster/ODM-Examples/sdf.md

 ## Scope of Identifiers
-### namespace resolution order:
+### Namespace resolution order:
-0. identifiers with an explicit namespace prefix
+1. identifiers with an explicit namespace prefix
-1. keywords and quality names in the ODM and JSON Schema namespaces, defined in the JSON Schema for SDF
+2. keywords and quality names in the ODM and JSON Schema namespaces, defined in the JSON Schema for SDF
-2. identifier defined in the most local block
+3. identifier defined in the same (local) block
-3. identifier defined in the next closest enclosing block recursively
+4. identifier defined in the next closest enclosing block recursively
-4. identifier defined in the file
+5. identifier defined in the file
-5. identifier defined in the default namespace
+6. identifier defined in the default namespace

 ### Identifier name expansion from JSON path